 Shielding is for people, including children, who are at very high risk of severe illness from coronavirus (COVID-19).
 The employee will have received notification from their GP advising they shield for 12 weeks.

-The HMRC Guidance issued on 16 April states that “employees who are unable to work because they are shielding in line with public health guidance (or need to stay at home with someone who is shielding) can be furloughed.”
+The HMRC Guidance issued on 16 April states that “employees who are unable to work because they are shielding in line with public health guidance can be furloughed.”
 Effectively this means that such employees can be furloughed if they are unable to work from home.

 For employees who are shielding and had already been put on furlough before 16 April 2020, their furlough can continue (even though they are now potentially entitled to SSP).